Ken Valentine owner of “Greasy Strangers Garage”

-Ken started his excavating business in 1980 with his 52’Ford pick up.
-At some point he had to upgrade to a newer truck and he retired the 52’ Ford.
+Ken started his excavating business in 1980 with his ’52 Ford F1 pick up.
+At some point he had to upgrade to a newer truck and he retired the ’52 Ford.
 Ken decided to keep it and he planned to get it restored and drive it as his personal vehicle.
-Ken took the 52’ Ford to several auto body shops over the years to get it restored.
+Ken took the ’52 Ford to several auto body shops over the years to get it restored.
 He said there always seemed to be some reason why they couldn’t get started on it.
-Ken decided to gather up all the pieces of the 52’ pick up bring them home and do the restoration himself.
-In mid January 2012 the 52’ Ford pick up is back on the road.
-If you come out to take the classic tour Ken might take you for a ride in it.
+Ken decided to gather up all the pieces of the ’52 pick up bring them home and do the restoration himself.
+In mid January 2012 the ’52 Ford pick up is back on the road.
+If you come out to take the classic tour ask Ken for a short cruise in his 1952 Ford Pick Up.

-Gary really enjoyed bringing the Mustang back to life and getting it back on the road and decided to buy another classic Mustang to fix up and sell.
-As he was shopping for another Mustang he went to check out a 1967 Mustang Coupe that he saw listed on Craigslist owned by Ken Valentine.
+I really enjoyed getting the Mustang back on the road again and decided to buy another classic Mustang to fix up and sell.
+As I was shopping for another Mustang I went to check out a 1967 Mustang Coupe that I saw listed on Craigslist owned by Ken Valentine.

 After Ken and I discussed the 1967 Mustang and Ken took me on a tour of his classic car collection.
 Just before I was about to leave Ken asked me I would be interested in helping him market his classic cars.
 I told Ken that sounded like a fun way to make some extra money.
 And our classic car partnership began.
 I now have several classic car collectors that I work with and many individuals that I list cars for and we have approx 500 vehicles available for sale or trade.
 If you are looking for a particular classic car or truck or have a collection or a single vehicle you would like to sell call or text me at 1-972-935-1660 or email email@example.com